morgadow/gocan/README.md

   - changed pcan handle initialization to be only for plug n play devices on gocan interface, old variant still usable for direct pcan interface call

 - v1.1.1:
   - bugfix in pcan interface error handling where nil errors are tried to convert into syscall errors

+- v1.1.2:
+  - Updated trace handling for PCAN interface.
+MaxFileSize is now uint32 not int

+- v1.1.3:
+  - Introduced more specific PCAN parameter types
+  - Improved function to retrieve available PCAN channels
+  - Fixed a bug where available pcan channels would not ne displayed
+  - Added interval timing test and added more unit-tests

+- v1.1.4:
+  - Updated documentation

+- v1.2.0:
+  - Updated go version from go1.16 to go1.23
+  - Updated internal PCAN interface error handling to be cleaner
+  - Added warnings on incompatible but working PCAN API calls
+  - Updated test functions

 ## Known Issues